mxashlynn/Yurivania-0/design/Yurivania-0-Script.md

 ## 1. Area: Foothill Path
 Tibby, a walking skeleton, and Stheno, a masked gorgon, exit the Midnight Palace together.

-They are on a tree-lined walk, perhaps an orchad path, leading from the tall rough-cut stone of the Palace's exterior to a steep set of ascending steps.
+They are on a tree-lined walk, perhaps an orchard path, leading from the tall rough-cut stone of the Palace's exterior to a steep set of ascending steps.
 Beyond the trees a wind of the palaces comes to an abrupt end.
 Above it tall, steep mountains loom against a dark, star-filled sky.